Also known as: Bordeleza Belcha, Petit Merle

 Merlot is a great wine to play with, as it matches with a wide variety of foods.
 Don’t be afraid to experiment!

-For Tuesday night, easy drinking, entry-level Merlot: think pizza, bbq chicken or a penne boscaiola situation (think tomato sauce, creamy, bacony, mushroomy goodness).
-Keep it simple, easy meals work with easy wines.
+For a Tuesday night, an easy-drinking, entry-level Merlot is ideal: think pizza, BBQ chicken, or Pasta alla Boscaiola (tomato sauce, creamy, bacony, mushroomy goodness).
+Keep it simple; easy meals work with easy wines.

-For a Merlot-dominant blend (such as entry-level Bordeaux) that has earthy notes, as well as ripeness, think: roast turkey, beef short rib, or a rustic ratatouille.
+For a Merlot-dominant blend (such as entry-level Bordeaux) with earthy notes and ripeness, try roast turkey, beef short rib, or a rustic ratatouille.
 For braised meat pairings, try complementing Merlot’s boisterous fruit notes with chimichurri sauce.

 5 Fun Facts About Merlot

-• Cabernet Franc is the one of the parents of Merlot with the rare Magdeleine Noire des Charentes being the other.
-This makes Merlot a half sibling of Cabernet Sauvignon.
+- Cabernet Franc is one of the parents of Merlot, with the rare Magdeleine Noire des Charentes being the other.
+This makes it a half-sibling of Cabernet Sauvignon.

 Where it Grows

-Merlot, the world’s second most planted red grape, thrives in moderate to warm climates and varied terrains, especially clay soils.
+Merlot, the world’s second-most planted red grape, thrives in moderate to warm climates and varied terrains, especially clay soils.
 It offers a consistent profile of soft texture and ripe fruit flavors, but these can vary based on the region.
-Major Merlot regions include Bordeaux with rich, velvety wines; Tuscany’s full-bodied blends; California’s fruity, complex offerings; and Chile’s more restrained, medium-bodied wines.
+Major Merlot regions include Bordeaux with rich, velvety wines; Tuscany with full-bodied blends; California with fruity, complex offerings; and Chile with more restrained, medium-bodied wines.

 Bordeaux, France

 So what does Merlot from Bordeaux taste like?
-You’ll find a unique mix of rich plum and distinct earthy notes and herbal nuances.
+You’ll find a unique mix of rich plum, distinct earthy notes, and herbal nuances.
 The best wines have smoke and clove notes from oak aging.
 Here are two great appellations to find age-worthy Merlot.

-Pomerol: Close to the Dordogne river, Pomerol’s clay-rich soils provide the perfect canvas for Merlot.
-While you’ll find Merlot blended with Cabernet Franc, you can also find some single varietal Merlot too.
-The wines express deep flavors of black cherry, plum, and subtle truffle notes, while offering a velvety texture.
+Pomerol: Close to the Dordogne River, Pomerol’s clay-rich soils provide the perfect canvas for Merlot.
+While you’ll find it blended with Cabernet Franc, you can also find some single varietal expressions.
+The wines express deep flavors of black cherry, plum, and subtle truffle notes while offering a velvety texture.
 These wines become meaty and chocolatey with age and can improve for decades.

 Italy

-However, the vast majority of Merlot in Italy is grown in Friuli where it produces a range of styles from simple and fruity reds to more full bodied and tannic wines meant for aging.
+However, the vast majority of Merlot in Italy grows in Friuli where it produces a range of styles from simple and fruity reds to more full-bodied and tannic wines meant for aging.

 USA

-Napa Valley: Thanks to the high levels of sunshine and heat you can expect full bodied, smooth, velvety styles of Merlot with buckets of fruit flavor.
-Merlot from Napa Valley, whilst bold and rich, can also have a slightly minty note, keeping it fresh and exciting.
+Napa Valley: Thanks to the high levels of sunshine and heat, you can expect full-bodied, smooth, velvety styles of Merlot with buckets of fruit flavor.
+Versions from Napa Valley, whilst bold and rich, can also have a slightly minty note, keeping it fresh and exciting.

 Columbia Valley: Merlot performs very well growing on the dry, eastern side of Washington state where nighttime temperatures drop substantially and maintain precious acidity.
-Look to the regions of Horse Heaven Hills, Yakima Valley, and Walla Walla for quality.
-You can expect ripe black fruit flavors, fresh acid, and a herbal edge.
+Look to Horse Heaven Hills, Yakima Valley, and Walla Walla regions for quality.
+You can expect ripe black fruit flavors, fresh acid, and an herbal edge.

 Chile

-A fun fact on the history of Merlot in Chile is that in the 1800s, cuttings thought to be Merlot were brought over from Bordeaux and planted in Chilean vineyards.
-However in 1994, a grape researcher named Jean Michel Boursiquot, realized that they were, in fact, an entirely different variety – Carménère.
+A fun fact on the grape’s history in Chile is that in the 1800s, cuttings thought to be Merlot were brought over from Bordeaux and planted in Chilean vineyards.
+However, in 1994, a grape researcher named Jean Michel Boursiquot realized that they were, in fact, an entirely different variety – Carménère.

 In-Depth Knowledge